These buttermilk biscuits use a few special tricks to get them to rise higher than any other recipes we’ve tried.

 Baking Powder Or Baking Soda For Buttermilk Biscuits?

-For tall, fluffy biscuits, two things matter: 1) how the fat is coated with flour to create those steam pockets we discussed above, and 2) the leavener, and I use only baking powder.
+For tall, fluffy biscuits, two things matter: 1) how the fat is coated with flour to create those steam pockets we discussed above, and 2) the leavener, and I use only baking powder for my buttermilk biscuits recipe.

 Why Are We Only Using Baking Powder Here?